 1. Review with students how to learn to spell words, using the study method described in the Teacher's Guide for The Farmer's Wife.
 (Look at the word, close your eyes and say the word aloud while trying to visualize the word, look at the word again, cover the word up and write it, compare with original, repeat until you can write the word correctly three times in a row without looking at the word.)
 Have them use this method to learn four or five words from the story, or more if you have time.
-Choose a combination of key words, such as seashore, market, worker, employer, cargo, and other words, such as happy, life, situation, time.
+Choose a combination of key words, such as stranger, coins, landowner, water, wish, enough and other words, such as garden, soup, path, visit.